 Cutting down on carbs doesn’t have to mean giving up your favourite comfort food.
 Here’s our favourite recipe for happy, healthy Zucchini Pizza Boats with Goats Cheese from Diet Doctor.
 It’s quick, easy and delicious and goes perfectly with a winter salad for extra zing

 Broccoli isn’t usually the top of anyone’s list for comfort food, but once you’ve tried this tasty salad with almonds and whole roasted garlic, you might just change your mind.
-Broccoli and all green leafy legumes contain folate, a substance that has been used to help relieve depression.
+Broccoli and all green leafy legumes contain folate, a substance that has been used to help improve mood and relieve depression.

 Everyone knows that chocolate cheers you up, but if you stick to dark chocolate with a cocoa content of 70% or above, it actually stimulates the production of endorphins – your brain’s pleasure chemicals which help to lift low mood.